-Not all Volvos with this chassis have this issue....
-While at the dealer aguing about this, I spotted an identical 2005 S40 pulling into the service area.
-I got down behind the car and it obviously did not have as much negative camber.
-The difference was clear.
-I noticed the tires on this S40 were nearly worn out, but EVENLY worn.
-I then asked the owner about the car.
-He told me he bought it new in 2005 (about 6 months before I bought mine).
-He had 40,000 miles on it and those EVENLY WORN tires were his ORIGINAL TIRES.
-After I brought the service manager outside and showed him, he seemed more confused than ever at the significance, so I left.
+It became evident that not all Volvos with this chassis have this issue.
+While at the dealer waiting between aguments, I spotted an identical 2005 S40 pulling into the service area, so I checked it out.
+I got down behind the car and could see it obviously did not have as much negative camber as mine did.
+The difference was clearly visible.
+I could see the tires on this other S40 were nearly worn out, but they were EVENLY worn.
+I then asked the owner about his car.
+He told me he bought it new in 2005 (several months before I bought mine).
+He had 40,000 miles on the car and those EVENLY WORN tires were his ORIGINAL TIRES.
+After I brought the service manager outside and showed him, he seemed more confused than ever at the significance, so I collected my car and left.

 After continuing my research, I discovered through a confidential Volvo insider (it helps to know a few insiders) that Volvo knew about this defect and there was even a Technical Service Bulletin in existence (but no recall).
 The fix for this problem was a new, re-engineered set of rear control arms that were available to correct this (apparently common) problem.
 I again checked with the dealer and they said they knew nothing about a TSB on the issue.
 After I pointed them in the right direction, they contacted Volvo Corporate and verified the existence of the bulletin and replacement control arms.
 The dealer called me back and told me Volvo had agreed to replace the control arms free of charge.